developdenver/getting-started-with-devops/README.md

 * A [heroku account](heroku.com)

 ## Steps to configure CircleCI to run your test suite
-1. Sign up for CircleCi with your GitHub account
+1. Sign up for CircleCI with your GitHub account
 2. Connect Desired Repo
 3. Create .circleci directory
-4. Create yaml file in .cirecleci directory
+4. Create `config.yml` file in .cirecleci directory
 5. Configure files
-    - Copy and paste CircleCi example yaml
+    - Copy and paste `config_template.yml`
     - Change docker image type to cypress/base:8
-    - Yarn Install or NPM Install
+    - Add the commands you use locally
-    - Add Node Server Steps
+    - Commit and push; check tests on CircleCI